ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Immutability.md

 Trying to call a mutating method on an immutable type will result in an `AttributeError` or a runtime error (for example, attempting to append to a tuple will fail since tuples have no `append` method).

-In summary, before formal language support for immutability, Python developers used naming conventions and choice of immutable types to signal immutability.
+Before formal language support for immutability, Python developers used naming conventions and choice of immutable types to signal immutability.
 This approach relies on discipline: the interpreter won't stop someone from breaking the rules, but clear conventions help maintain correctness.